-What if someone went through the biggest and best blogs on the internet, and pulled out the very best-of-the best tips for fiction writers?
+What if someone went through the biggest and best blogs on the internet and pulled out the very best tips for fiction writers?

-And now, the final installment of 26 tips to inspire and teach.
-To learn more about the tips, click through to their original articles.
+And now, the final set of tips.
+To learn more, click through to their original articles.

 - Trying to emulate the classics can backfire.
 Today’s reader enjoys a quicker pace and more modern writing style.
 You Are Not Tolstoy or Dickens.
 Rachelle Gardner

 - Don’t worry about mistakes, inconsistencies, and poor writing in the first draft.
 Second drafts are meant for rewriting these issues.
 The First Rewrite.
 Writer Unboxed

 - Drawing on your own emotional experiences can add authenticity and breathe life into your fiction.
 3 Ways to Breathe Life into Your Fiction.
 Write to Done